EliCDavis/polyform/README.md

 # Polyform

-Library for generating and editing 3D geometry and it's associated data.
+Library for generating and editing 3D geometry and it's associated data implemented in 100% golang.

 ## Processing Example